 By Michael Hilkemeijer

 As a former teacher, I know about time constraints for preparation especially when it comes to integrating technology in the classroom.
-So below, I have put together a number of ICT activities for preschoolers that will save you time.
+Below, I have put together a number of ICT activities for preschoolers and primary students that will save you time.
 You can either use these as your own or adapt them to suit your needs.
 Check them out and subscribe to join my Free online professional development for early childhood educators and get your copy of these ICT activities for preschoolers now.

 ICT Activities for Early Childhood Education